mwc360/mwc360.github.io/_posts/2026-07-24-Incremental-Liquid-Clustering-Fabric-Runtime-2.md

 published: True
 ---

-Liquid clustering was already a better abstraction than static partitioning.
-Fabric Spark Runtime 2.0 fixes the part that previously made me reluctant to recommend it for frequently updated tables: the cost of maintaining the layout.
+Liquid Clustering was already a better abstraction than static partitioning due to it's flexible nature.
+Fabric Spark Runtime 2.0 fixes the part that had me actively cautioning customers to reconsider blindly adopting it: the cost of maintaining the layout.

-In Runtime 1.3, a small append followed by `OPTIMIZE` could rewrite every file in a partial Z-Cube.
-In Runtime 2.0, the incremental strategy normally touches only the files that need work.
-That changes liquid clustering from an occasional, potentially expensive maintenance operation into something that can reasonably follow regular batch or streaming writes.
+In Runtime 1.3 (Delta 3.2) a small append followed by `OPTIMIZE` would rewrite every file in a partial Z-Cube.
+In Runtime 2.0, the incremental strategy only touches files that are unclustered, small files, and files having a high density of deletion vectors.
+That changes Liquid Clustering from an occasional, potentially expensive maintenance operation into something that works beautifully with workloads of any shape and with adjacent layout optimizations.
+Batch or streaming writes.
+Auto Compaction and/or Fast Optimize.
+With the new Incremental strategy, Liquid Clustering is highly compatible and highly efficient, and should now take it's rightful place as the defacto new data layout strategy.

-> Runtime 2.0 makes clustering cost follow the amount of new or unhealthy data much more closely than the total size of the table.
+> Runtime 2.0 introduces a tigh realtionship between clustering cost and the amount of new or unhealthy data.

-# Liquid clustering in one sentence
+# Liquid Clustering in one sentence

-Liquid clustering stores rows with similar clustering-column values in files with tight value ranges.
+Liquid Clustering stores rows with similar clustering-column values in files with tight value ranges.
 When a query filters on those columns, Delta file statistics allow Spark to skip files whose ranges cannot contain matching rows.

-You declare the desired layout in table metadata:
+You declare the desired layout as table metadata:

 ```sql
 CREATE TABLE dbo.sales (